hturnbull93/hturnbull93/README.md

 A 16 week intensive programming bootcamp

-- OOP, TD, Pair programming
+- OOP, TDD, Pair programming
 - Ruby
 - RSpec
-- More skills to come as I progress through the coueaw
+- More skills to come as I progress through the course

 ### FreeCodeCamp (2018 - Present)